471VE/Pre-trained-Faster-Grad-CAM-demo/readme.md

 ```
 in your browser.

-The web demo is now working.
+The web demo should now be working.
 Upload an image with a human hand in it, and the app will output whether this hand is open or closed.
 In case of a closed hand, it will also show a heatmap of the regions of the image that contributed the most in determining that the hand is closed.

 ![Tests & Build](https://github.com/471VE/Pre-trained-Faster-Grad-CAM-demo/actions/workflows/tests_push.yml/badge.svg)